Jonathan R. Thompson

 Overview

-Jonathan Thompson assists the firm in patent prosecution in areas related to chemistry and materials science.
-With a background spanning from electrochemistry to microfluidics, he utilizes his broad technical experience when working with clients.
+Jon Thompson assists the firm in patent prosecution in areas related to chemistry and materials science.
+He utilizes his broad technical experience to regularly support clients in areas such as energy storage, electrocatalysis, photovoltaics, nanotechnology, microfluidics, medical devices, biosensors, material compositions, and HVAC systems.

-Prior to joining Wolf Greenfield, Jonathan completed his PhD in chemistry at University of Texas at Austin, with a specialization in electrochemistry.
-During his doctoral studies, Jonathan served as a graduate research assistant, where he developed two microfluidic, electrochemical approaches for membrane-free separations, and researched new analytical methods for manipulating microdroplet contents and for studying nanoparticle stability.
+Prior to joining Wolf Greenfield, Jon completed his PhD in chemistry at the University of Texas at Austin.
+During his doctoral studies, Jon served as a graduate research fellow, where he developed two electrochemical approaches for membrane-free separations, a microfluidic device for manipulating contents contained within microdroplets, and a new analytical platform for studying nanoparticle stability.

-In addition, Jonathan has worked as an environmental health sciences intern at ICF International, where he assisted with the systematic review process on various EPA-funded projects and helped draft chemistry appendices for the National Toxicology Program.
+In addition, Jon has worked as an environmental health sciences intern at a scientific and technology management consulting firm, where he assisted with the systematic review process on various EPA-funded projects and helped draft chemistry appendices for the National Toxicology Program.

 Recognition